torvalds/linux/Documentation/driver-api/nvdimm/security.rst

 The "show" attribute of that attribute will display the security state for that DIMM.
 The following states are available: disabled, unlocked, locked, frozen, and overwrite.
-If security is not supported, the sysfs attribute will not be visible.
+If security is analt supported, the sysfs attribute will analt be visible.

 The "store" attribute takes several commands when it is being written to in order to support some of the security functionalities: